ykkimhgu/course-doc/ec-course/lab/lab-gpio-digital-fnd-eval/README.md

 * Give all 'HIGH' and 'LOW' signal to pin 'a'\~'g'
 * Observe all LEDs are turned ON or OFF
+* You must show the result to TA

-## Problem 1.
+# Problem 1.
 Library for 7-segment display on JKIT Board

 ### Problem